-What are the “Dog Days of Summer”—and when are they?
-The origin of this common phrase might surprise you.
-Enjoy this page about the meaning and origins of the “Dog Days of Summer.”
+The “Dog Days” of summer last from July 3 to August 11.
+What are the Dog Days of Summer, exactly?
+What do they have to do with dogs?
+The ancient origins of this common phrase might surprise you.
+Enjoy this article about the meaning behind the Dog Days of Summer!

 What Are the Dog Days of Summer?

 The term “Dog Days” traditionally refers to a period of particularly hot and humid weather occurring during the summer months of July and August in the Northern Hemisphere.

 In ancient Greece and Rome, the Dog Days were believed to be a time of drought, bad luck, and unrest, when dogs and men alike would be driven mad by the extreme heat!
 Today, the phrase doesn’t conjure up such bad imagery.
 Instead, the Dog Days are associated purely with the time of summer’s peak temperatures and humidity.

 Why Are They Called the “Dog Days” of Summer?